The Sorcerer's Ball

 The High Sorcerer Shwanee Nikahh's 170th birthday ball!

-When: July Twenty-Eighth, Nineteen Hundred and Twenty-Six at Dusk
+When: August Eighteenth, Nineteen Hundred and Twenty-Eight at Dusk

 Where: The High Sorcerer's house (if you're the receiver of this letter you very well know where that is)